dojo/cli/README.md

 `npm list -g --depth=0`

-If you don't see `@dojo/cli` in the list of global dependencies, verify that the installation runs with out errors.
+If you don't see `@dojo/cli` in the list of global dependencies, verify that the installation runs without errors.

 ## Features